Welcome to Cancun Mexico

 3. Take A Day Trip To Chichen Itza

 If you’ve never been to a Mayan ruin, why not start with one of the best!
 Chichen Itza is an epic collection of temples and monuments that are worth the trip to get there.

 Around a two-hour drive from Cancun, many people combine the adventure with a swim at a cenote on the way back to cool off.

 You can rent a car and do the drive yourself, but most people book either a private tour guide or take a group tour for simplicity.
 This also allows you to zonk out in the van on the way back!
 Note that group tours typically do not include the park entrance fee of $30 USD adult or $5 child.

 Don’t mind getting up early?
 Check out this awesome sunrise tour to Chichen Itza!

 4. Visit A Cenote

 Talk about healing properties.
 The cenote choices in the Cancun area are vast and diverse as there are literally dozens of incredible locations nearby.
+A cenote is typically formed when a cave has collapsed on itself and then fills with rainwater or natural underground spring water.
 You can swim, scuba dive, snorkel or just walk through one of these breathtaking and powerful forces of nature.

 Explore cenote tours from Cancun here.